Breword/tmux/Getting-Started.md

-`window-status-current-format`|window|The format of the current window in the window list `window-status-current-style`|window|The style of the current window in the window list `window-status-format`|window|The format of windows in the window list, apart from the current window `window-status-separator`|The separator between windows in the window list `window-status-style`|window|The style of windows in the window list, apart from the current window `window-style`|window|The style of the default colour of panes in the window, apart from the active pane
+`window-status-current-format`|window|The format of the current window in the window list `window-status-current-style`|window|The style of the current window in the window list `window-status-format`|window|The format of windows in the window list, apart from the current window `window-status-separator`|window|The separator between windows in the window list `window-status-style`|window|The style of windows in the window list, apart from the current window `window-style`|window|The style of the default colour of panes in the window, apart from the active pane